Alberto Uy

 Alberto "Abet" Sy Uy (born October 18, 1966) is a Filipino Roman Catholic prelate.
-He is the Metropolitan Archbishop of Cebu in the Philippines, having been appointed by Pope Leo XIV on July 16, 2025.
+He is the metropolitan archbishop of Cebu in the Philippines, having been appointed by Pope Leo XIV on July 16, 2025.

 Early life and education

 Uy was born on October 18, 1966, in Ubay, Bohol.
 He studied philosophy at the Immaculate Heart of Mary Seminary in Tagbilaran and theology at the Saint John Mary Vianney Theological Seminary in Cagayan de Oro, where he also received a master's degree in Pastoral Ministry.
-He received his licentiate in Sacred Theology at the Loyola School of Theology in Quezon City.
-He pursued further studies at the Pontifical Gregorian University in Rome, where he received a doctorate in Sacred Theology in 2006.
+He received his licentiate in sacred theology at the Loyola School of Theology in Quezon City.
+He pursued further studies at the Pontifical Gregorian University in Rome, where he received a doctorate in sacred theology in 2006.

 Ministry

 Priesthood

-Uy was ordained as a priest on April 14, 1993, for the Diocese of Talibon.
+Uy was ordained a priest on April 14, 1993, for the Diocese of Talibon.
 He then served as parochial vicar of the parish church in Jagna until 1995 before he became dean of seminarians at the Immaculate Heart of Mary Seminary until 1997.
 After completing his doctoral studies in Rome, he became rector of the Saint John Mary Vianney Theological Seminary in Cagayan de Oro from 2006 to 2010 before returning to Jagna to serve as its parish priest.
 From 2013 to 2016, he served as parish priest of Talibon Cathedral, and at the same time, the diocese's episcopal vicar for the clergy.

 Episcopate

 Bishop of Tagbilaran

 Pope Francis appointed Uy as the seventh Bishop of Tagbilaran on October 13, 2016, succeeding Leonardo Y. Medroso.
 Uy was consecrated bishop at the Blessed Trinity Cathedral in Talibon, Bohol, seat of the Diocese of Talibon.
-The next day, he was installed the next day at Cathedral of St. Joseph the Worker in Tagbilaran City.
+The next day, he was installed at Cathedral of St. Joseph the Worker in Tagbilaran City.
 He succeeded retired bishop Leonardo Y. Medroso.

 In May 2024, Uy, in an open letter, praised Bohol Representatives Edgar Chatto, Ma.
 Vanessa C. Aumentado and Alexie Tutor for their “courageous stance” in voting negative versus the divorce bill.
 In December, Uy exhorted his parishioners regarding the current state of infrastructure corruption.
 He voiced his strong opposition to the planned construction of the Cebu–Bohol Bridge based on environmental protection concerns and possible damage to the Danajon Bank.